The final fantasy. Shortly after releasing this, Square failed and was never heard from again.

 Going to this spot in Coneria Castle will reveal a message, which changes after the player obtains the Lute.
 This NPC mistakenly has the "in room" flag set, but was not placed in a room, meaning that her sprite (a typical female townsperson sprite) never shows up.
 This error also appears in the Japanese release.
+Interestingly enough, this glitch was fixed for the MSX2 version that predates the North American NES release.
 Rather than fixing her room flag, she was completely removed from later remakes.

 The US version changed a few minor issues with the original game.
 Most (if not all) of these changes are also in the late Famicom compilation Final Fantasy I-II and subsequent remakes.

-The columns on the final floor of the final dungeon originally formed a pentagram, which became a triangle in the US release.
+The columns on the final floor of the final dungeon forms a hexagram, which became a triangle in the North American version.
 Additionally, random encounters were removed from this floor to give the player some breathing room for the final boss, as an enemy encounter could literally occur during the character's speech.

 While the Japanese version had churches, the US version had clinics due to Nintendo's policies on religious imagery.
 This change was made on the CHR level, and so the cross graphics are not present at all in the US version.
 The new heart sign was likely intended to use the same palette index as the other signs, but the palette assignment for its map tile was never changed.

 Interestingly, the cross does not appear on the roof of the building in most remakes, though the steeple did.